shanmike/study-materials/Interview Questions/Interview Questions.md

 ### What is hoisting?
 ### What’s the difference between a for loop and a for in loop?
 ### Can you describe the main difference between a forEach loop and a .map() loop and why you would pick one versus the other?
-### Describe square bracket notation and when you would use it (hint arrays and objects).
+### Describe square bracket notation and when you would use it.
 ### Describe 3 ES6 features and how they differ from ES5.
 ### What are the differences between ES6 class and ES5 function constructors?
 ### Describe how scoping works in JavaScript.